 Margin Means the weighted average internal margin on that product (the amount added to the cost of funds or subtracted from the value of funds to determine the interest rate).
 For assets, the margin is equal to the weighted average interest rate charged to the borrower less the cost of funds .
 For liabilities, the margin is equal to the weighted average interest rate paid to the depositor or holder less the value of funds .
-Margin call Margin calls occur when falls in the value of the borrower's security cause the LVR to exceed the borrower's maximum LVR plus the 'buffer'.
-The 'buffer' is typically about 5 to 10 per cent, and allows borrowers to utilise the maximum allowable LVR on their security without continually receiving margin calls due to usual fluctuations in share prices.
-In the event of a margin call , the borrower is contacted and is required to reduce the LVR on their loan , usually by contributing additional approved security , paying down the loan by selling part of the existing portfolio, or depositing additional cash.
-Margin lending/loans Margin lending facilities are defined in Section 761EA of the Corporations Act 2001 .
+Margin Margin calls occur when falls in the value of the borrower's security cause lending/loans the LVR to exceed the borrower's maximum LVR plus the 'buffer'.
+The call 'buffer' is typically about 5 to 10 per cent, and allows borrowers to utilise the maximum allowable LVR on their security without continually receiving margin calls due to usual fluctuations in share prices.
+In the event of a margin call , the borrower is contacted and is required to reduce the LVR on their loan , usually by contributing additional approved security, paying down the loan by selling part of the existing portfolio, or depositing additional cash.
+Margin lending facilities are defined in Section 761EA of the Corporations Act 2001 .

 Margin lending is the provision of secured loans to investors for the purpose of purchasing financial assets.
-The purchased assets are generally used as security for the margin loan .
+The purchased assets are generally used as security for the margin loan.
 The financial assets purchased are usually equities or units in managed funds.
-It includes: fixed term loans; and revolving credit Market value Means the value as determined by market prices.
+Market prices Margin lending/loans Margin lending facilities are defined in Section 761EA of the Corporations Act 2001.
+Margin lending is the provision of secured loans to investors for the purpose of purchasing financial assets.
+The purchased assets are generally used as security for the margin loan.
+The financial assets purchased are usually equities or units in managed funds.
+Means It includes: • fixed term loans; and revolving credit-the value at which non-financial and financial assets are exchanged or else could be exchanged for eash (currency or transaction deposits).
+They are the amounts of money that willing buyers pay to acquire something from willing sellers; the exchanges are made between independent parties and on the basis of commercial consideration only (i.e. at 'arm's length').
+Market value Means the value as determined by market prices.
 Market prices refer to the value at which non-financial and financial assets are exchanged or else could be exchanged for cash (currency or transaction deposits).
 They are the amounts of money that willing buyers pay to acquire something from willing sellers; the exchanges are made between independent parties and on the basis of commercial consideration only (i.e. at 'arm's length').
 Medium (business size) A business is classified as medium if the ADI or RFC has a total exposure to the business that is greater than or equal to \$1 million and the business has turnover of less than \$50 million.

-Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'SME Corporate' in this category.
-Merchant fees Means fees charged to merchants for providing payment processing services. charged It includes: • per-transaction merchant fees charged ; and • non-transaction merchant fees charged.
+Exposures Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'SME Corporate' should be included in this category.
+Motor earsMerchant fees charged Means fees charged to merchants for providing payment processing services.
+It includes: • cars, station wagons, 4WD and forward control passenger vehicles. • per-transaction merchant fees charged; and non-transaction merchant fees charged.
+It excludes: